afska/piugba/README.md

 ## How does it work?

-A node.js script (the **importer**) converts a list of SSC/MP3/PNG files into binary files which the GBA can understand.
+A node.js script (the **importer**) converts a list of SSC/MP3/PNG files into binary files which the GBA can then understand.
 For audio, it uses GSM audio files which are very small in size.

 Charts are converted into a format created for this project called **PIUS**.
 Then everything is bundled in a **GBFS** file (a filesystem created by the GBA scene) and appended to the final ROM.